Canon unveils new full-frame mirrorless camera, the EOS R

 Other features include 8fps burst shooting, which drops to 5fps with continuous focus enabled, as well as the same Dual Pixel RAW option that we first saw on the EOS 5D Mark IV.
 Among other things, this allows the user to adjust the point of best sharpness in an image post capture using the company’s DPP software.
 Canon's Digital Lens Optimizer feature has also made the cut.

-The EOS R accepts SDHC and SDXC cards, with support for the UHS-I standard, but only through a single card slot.
-Wi-Fi and Bluetooth are also on board, which allows the EOR R to be controlled remotely from a smart device, in addition to wireless image transfer.
+The EOS R accepts SDHC and SDXC cards, with support for the UHS-II standard, but only through a single card slot.
+Wi-Fi and Bluetooth are also on board, which allows the EOS R to be controlled remotely from a smart device, in addition to wireless image transfer.

 The LP-E6N battery, meanwhile, can be charged in the camera through the USB port at its side.
 Battery life itself ranges from around 350 frames when using the EVF to 370 frames with the LCD screen, although these figures can be boosted with the camera's Power Saving and Eco modes.